 - The Town Deal funding is focused on a particular area in Runcorn are there proposals for other areas in Runcorn?
-It was noted that information on potential projects in other areas of Runcorn would be presented to a future meeting: - A Runcorn Town Deal Board had been established and Members can email Councillor Thompson with any potential project ideas; - Clarification was sought on the work at the Camden Buildings and an outline of the development was provided; - Consideration should be given to exploring the use of water taxis on the canal: - 'Unlock Runcorn' the canal project and the opportunities it could bring was discussed; - Members were encouraged to attend stakeholder events.
-A link would be sent to members to enable them to provide feedback; and - The possible progression of the development of a Mersey Gateway Regeneration Plan for West Bank was discussed.
+It was noted that information on projects in other areas of Runcorn would be presented to a future meeting. - Clarification was sought on the work at the Camden Buildings; - Consideration should be given to exploring the use of water taxis on the canal; - Members were encouraged to attend stakeholder events.
+A link would be sent to members to enable them to provide feedback; and - The possible development of a Merseygate Regeneration Plan for West Bank was discussed.